 Use your curtains strategically

 Window treatments aren’t just for decoration.
 Window treatments like blinds, curtains, shutters, etc. can be used strategically to keep your home warmer in the winter.
 When you have a sunny day, be sure to open the curtains.
 That sunshine will help to keep the room warm.
 On days that are overcast, close the curtains.
 They will act as a layer of insulation against the cold air outside.
+Additionally, for enhanced safety and protection, especially in high-risk areas or for increased security measures, you might consider integrating fire shutters, which not only serve as window coverings but also provide an added layer of safety against fire hazards.

 If you have furniture placed in front of heating vents or radiators, then you should move them during colder months.
 Furniture can block the airflow or absorb the warm air, keeping the heat from circulating in your room.
 Likewise, do not block supply vents with furniture.
 This could lead to an imbalance in pressure that will affect the heating system.